Eight S-Corp Facts Every Therapist Needs to Know

 4. Run payroll at least quarterly

-Part of making the S-Corp election is having employees on payroll - and that includes you.
+Part of making the S-Corp election is running payroll for employees — even if that includes only you.
 Regardless of whether your practice is organized as an LLC or Corporation, once you've made the S-Corp election you MUST run payroll for yourself.

 If you already have employee for whom you run payroll, this change won't be that big of a deal.
 You'll just need to be sure and add yourself to the payroll run.

 But if you don't have employees, running payroll will likely be a new administrative process for your business.
 You don't technically have to hire an outside vendor to run payroll for you, but you'll almost certainly want to.
 There are so many rules, regulations, filings and withholding requirements you have to comply with, it really is safer (and much easier) to hire an outside expert.
 Companies like Gusto or ADP will take care of most everything for you.
 Gusto is particularly popular and isn't all that expensive.

 You don't need to run payroll for yourself super frequently, but a best practice it to run your self-payroll at least once very quarter.
 Navigating the nuance around payroll is another time you might really want to have a good CPA that you can turn to.

 Changing the amount of money you earn through payroll from time-to-time is part of being a business owner.
 Personal financial demands and fluctuations in your practice profits will quite understandably pressure you to change your payroll amount.
 But use caution here!
 I've seen many cases where practice owners have made a seemingly innocuous change, which cost them big at tax time.
 I talk more about this in my free S-Corp webinar, so I'd encourage you to check that out!